Aliases for KCNH1 Gene

 GeneCards Summary for KCNH1 Gene

 KCNH1 (Potassium Voltage-Gated Channel Subfamily H Member 1) is a Protein Coding gene.
 Diseases associated with KCNH1 include Temple-Baraitser Syndrome and Zimmermann-Laband Syndrome 1.
-Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
-Gene Ontology (GO) annotations related to this gene include signal transducer activity and ion channel activity.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Transmission across Chemical Synapses.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and ion channel activity.
 An important paralog of this gene is KCNH5.

 Pore-forming (alpha) subunit of a voltage-gated delayed rectifier potassium channel (PubMed:9738473, PubMed:11943152, PubMed:10880439, PubMed:22732247, PubMed:25556795, PubMed:27325704, PubMed:27005320, PubMed:27618660).
 Channel properties are modulated by subunit assembly (PubMed:11943152).
 Mediates IK(NI) current in myoblasts (PubMed:9738473).
 Involved in the regulation of cell proliferation and differentiation, in particular adipogenic and osteogenic differentiation in bone marrow-derived mesenchymal stem cells (MSCs) (PubMed:23881642).